toriborish/Recipes/docs/source/Recipes/Entrees/Curry_BryansCurry.rst

    Sautee onions in butter or oil.
 When translucent, add garlic ginger paste.
 Cook 1-2 minutes.
    Add spice mixture, cook until fragrant.
 Add paneer cubes.
-   (If meat, maybe you should have browned it first, if tofu, simmerit in salted water for a few minutes).
+   (If meat, maybe you should have browned it first, if tofu, simmer it in salted water for a few minutes).
    Cook 3 minutes, until everything is coated in spices.
 Add tomato sauce.
 Cook until the protein is almost ready.
    Add a bit of water/stock if too thick.
 Add cashews and yogurt.
 Cook 3-5 minutes more.